 Michelle J. Hindin is director of the Population Council’s Reproductive Health Program.
-With a focus on advancing rights, improving equity, and expanding access, the Population Council’s Reproductive Health Program generates evidence and delivers programs and policy solutions that protect and promote women’s health and encourage men’s supportive engagement in reproductive health.
-Hindin provides intellectual leadership and technical direction for research and programs through management of diverse projects and staff, leading research studies, fundraising, quality assurance, and communications and external engagement activities.
-Hindin collaborates closely across programs and countries to design, develop, and implement interdisciplinary research.
+With a focus on advancing rights, improving equity, and expanding access, the Population Council’s Reproductive Health Program generates high-quality evidence to inform programs and policy solutions.
+Hindin provides intellectual and technical leadership for the program, and collaborates closely across the Council, including with the other research programs and country offices.

-An accomplished scientist, Hindin has published more than 100 peer-reviewed articles on topics ranging from contraceptive use to female genital mutilation, to the prevention of sexually transmitted infections among young people, and women’s empowerment, among many others.
+An accomplished researcher, Hindin has published more than 120 peer-reviewed articles throughout the spectrum of reproductive health outcomes.
+She has worked extensively in several countries including Ghana, Zimbabwe, and the Philippines.
+She has expertise in qualitative, quantitative and mixed methods research, and has taught courses on gender and women’s health, research methods and adolescent health.
+She serves as the chair of a data and safety monitoring board for a clinical trial in Kenya and is on the advisory board for a research NGO in the Philippines.
 She earned her PhD and a Masters of Arts in the Department of Sociology at the Johns Hopkins University, as well as a Masters of Health Science in the Department of Population Dynamics at the Johns Hopkins School of Hygiene and Public Health.